Skip to Content

 Multi-statement examples

-The following example shows how to create a multi-statement operation that filters and transforms data.
-This operation:
+The following example shows how to create a multi-statement configuration that filters and transforms data.
+This example:

 1. Creates a VIEW that selects logs with severity >= 13.